Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures: Data-driven inference on AE-NLM

-The figure demonstrates that both linear surrogate models have issues to approximate the nonlinear coupling of $x_2$ in the $x_1$-dynamics where the Jacobian linearization even yields an uncontrollable linear system.
-This approximation error of \eqref{LinearSystem} is also indicated by the relation $\Phi^{\mathcal{U},\mathcal{G}}_{\text{AE}}/||H||^{\mathcal{U}}=0.2965/0.7004=0.4233$ which corresponds approximately to the worst-case output-to-error ratio which lies in $\mathbb{R}_{[0.1]}$.
-Hence, we conclude that a linear robust control design by \eqref{LinearSystem} would be conservative.\\ Furthermore, Figure~\ref{Fig.NLMUpperUpper} clarifies the relation $\Phi^{\mathcal{U},\mathcal{G}}_{\text{AE}}/||H||^{\mathcal{U}}$ for different sizes of the operation set where for each set a new linear surrogate model is calculated by the same data.
+The figure demonstrates that the Jacobian linearization approximates the $x_2$-dynamics well but fails with respect to the $x_1$-dynamics while the optimized linear approximation \eqref{NumLinSys} yields a balanced approximation of the $x_1$- and $x_2$-dynamics.
+Moreover, the \textquoteleft best\textquoteright\ linear model with $\Phi^{\mathcal{U},\mathcal{G}}_{\text{AE}}=0.4823$ almost halves the worst-case approximation error compared to the Jacobian linearization which yields a data-driven upper bound of $0.9072$ for the AE-NLM by solving \eqref{LMIAna}.
+Hence, the Jacobian linearization performs in this example barely better than the trivial approximation model with zero matrices in \eqref{LinearSystem} which corresponds to the $\ell_2$-gain of $1.1301$. {Thereby}, we conclude that a robust controller design with our \textquoteleft optimal\textquoteright\ linear model would perform better than with the Jacobian linearization.\\ Furthermore, Figure~\ref{Fig.NLMUpperUpper} shows $\Phi^{\mathcal{U},\mathcal{G}}_{\text{AE}}$ for different sizes of the operation set where for each set a new linear surrogate model is calculated from the same data.